ambiso/ambiso.github.io/content/2021-06-06-cscg-2021-secure-bank/index.md

 The challenge description also advises us not to try an online brute-force attack.
 To enforce this we actually have to recover the challenge twice with different random PINs from a protocol run.
-That's \\(10000^2 = 100\\) million possible combinations! - in expectation at 30 online guesses per second it would take 38.58 days to perform this many guesses.
+That's \\(10000^2 = 100\\) million possible combinations!
+At 30 online guesses per second it would take 38.58 days to perform this many guesses.
 Even with 100 million guesses we only have a probability of success of \\(1-(1-\frac{1}{10000^2})^{10^8}\approx 0.63 = 63\\%\\).
 Therefore it seems much more economical (and fun!) to actually try and break the challenge.